30 Revealing Retirement Statistics & Facts for 2020

 8. 64% of retirees in the US state that their standard of living hasn’t changed in retirement.

 Retirement statistics indicate that the majority of retirees in the US has managed to maintain their standard of living since they retired.
 However, you should be aware that one in four Americans say that their standard of living has decreased in retirement.
 So it is of great importance to start preparing for your retirement years on time.

 9. More than 60% of retirees spend more time with family and friends.

 When you stop working, you might feel like there is a gap in your life not knowing what to do with all that free time.
 Therefore, it’s a good idea to think about how you are going to spend your time in retirement.
-Pursuing hobbies and traveling are just some of the options.
+Pursuing hobbies and traveling, maybe even retiring to some new location, these are just some of the options.

 Retirement Age and Type of Retirement